• Home

 What is a Month-to-Month Lease?

-A month-to-month lease is an autorenewal lease that renews automatically each month until one party (tenant or landlord) decides to terminate the tenancy with proper notice.
+A month-to-month lease is an auto-renewing rental agreement that continues on a monthly basis until either the tenant or landlord decides to end the arrangement with appropriate notice.
 It is also known as a “tenancy at will” or a “periodic tenancy,” a short-term rental agreement that operates on a rolling basis, fulfilling the occupancy without a definite expiration date.
 Both parties have the right to end the deal without a penalty for any reason as long as advance notice is provided.
 The timing of notification to terminate a month-to-month lease varies depending on the state and the lease terms.
 Generally, the required notice period is 30 to 60 days.

 Also Read: What is a Mid-Term Rental?